poletaevvlad/CubeLang/docs/operators.md

 ## Unary operator

-The only unary operator supported by cubelang is unary minus:
+The only unary operator supported by CubeLang is unary minus:

 ### `-a`
 *Types:* `-int` → `int`; `-real` → `real`